FinOps

 • Request batching and async processing

-• Model routing based on complexity
+• Model routing based on task complexity

 • Spot instances for training (up to 90% cheaper than on-demand)